qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 This setup also preserves your privacy.
 When connecting to any server your wallet will leak information which can be used to tie your addresses together.
 There are definitely servers on the network which are using this information to build profiles on addresses and their interactions.
 ## Prerequisites
-- To complete this guide you must have completed:
+- To complete this guide you must have first completed:
   - [`0_bitcoind.md`](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/0_bitcoind.md)

 ## I. Set Up Dom0